AFasterSlowpoke/AFasterSlowpoke/README.md

 - 👋 Hi, I’m @AFasterSlowpoke
-- 👀 I’m interested in: Making silly games
+- 👀 I’m interested in: Making stupid programs and games
-- 🌱 I’m currently learning: Godot 2D
+- 🌱 I’m currently learning: Godot 2D, Python
 - 💞️ I’m looking to collaborate on: idk
 - 📫 How to reach me: Discord (afasterslowpoke)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: A lot of my Godot unpublished/test games involve BFDI assets.
+- ⚡ Fun fact: Some of my Godot unpublished/test games involve BFDI assets.

 <!---
 AFasterSlowpoke/AFasterSlowpoke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.